cjlangan/gnome-auto-background-switcher/README.md

 - shuf
 - gsettings, should have if you are using gnome.

+## DISCLAIMER
+- if the script fails, it is likely because you have ran it too much in a short period of time

+**Solution:** Either wait, or connect to a VPN then run the script

 ## Use
 Simply download the `auto-bg.sh` file and run:
 ```bash